 Frequently Asked Questions

-How much does the Innovator Founder Visa Cost?
+How much does the Innovator Founder Visa cost?

-Does this visa route lead to settlement?
+Does this visa lead to settlement?

 Can I bring dependents?